In this post I outline the evidence-based approach I've used to sell over 1 million dollars of online courses, consulting and coaching.

 They are motivated in your direction.

 At each stage of AIM ... there are things that need to happen to help people make the shift.
 And there are also things that will stop them.

-But the greatest resistance will come when they need to take action.
-At this stage, the whole thing stops being a thought in their mind, and becomes very real.
+But the greatest resistance will come when they need to take action, and that's because at this stage, the whole thing stops being a theory in their mind, and starts to become very real.

 This is the magic moment ... the moment when they take action on the idea in their mind.

 This is typically when they pay you, but it also might be when they take up a trial that you're offering.

 This moment is over quickly.
 As soon as they've taken the 'buying action', it's done.